-Few events strain marriage like the events and relocation of wartime.
+Few events strain a marriage like the events and relocation during active duty deployment.
 Fortunately, if you face family law issues as a military service person, you enjoy a number of special legal rights and safeguards.
 For instance:

-- Service persons are protected by the Soldiers’ and Sailors’ Civil Relief Act which allows for the temporary suspension of legal proceedings and transactions in order to ensure that service persons’ civil rights are not prejudiced during their terms of service
+- Service persons are protected by the Servicemember’s Civil Relief Act (SCRA) which allows for the temporary suspension of legal proceedings and transactions in order to ensure that service persons’ civil rights are not prejudiced during their terms of service.

 Rights of Military Spouses

 But there are always two people in a marriage, and the rights of each must be protected.
-State and federal law also protects the spouses of service members, including their right to receive military-related property in a divorce, including:
+State and federal law also protect the spouses of service members, including their right to receive military-related property in a military divorce, including:

 - Disposable retired pay